 Safe Stocking First Pass: The Number Before You Turn Cattle Out

-An animal unit (AU) is a standardized reference animal: one 1,000-lb cow with a calf at side, consuming roughly 26 lb of dry forage per day.
-Other livestock classes convert to AU equivalents—a mature bull is about 1.5 AU, a yearling steer around 0.7 AU, and a ewe with lamb is near 0.2 AU.
-The USDA Natural Resources Conservation Service publishes the standard AU equivalence tables used by range conservationists nationwide.
+An animal unit (AU) is a standardized reference animal: one 1,000-lb cow with a calf at side, eating roughly 26 lb of dry forage a day.
+Every other class of livestock converts to a fraction or multiple of that reference, which lets you add a mixed herd on one scale.
+A mature bull is about 1.5 AU, a yearling steer around 0.7 AU, a ewe with lamb near 0.2 AU, and a 1,000-lb horse close to 1.25 AU.
+The USDA Natural Resources Conservation Service publishes the AU equivalence tables range conservationists use nationwide.
+Stocking by AU rather than head count is what keeps a mixed herd of cows, bulls, and yearlings from being miscounted.

 Carrying capacity (AUM) = (Forage production × Utilization rate × Acres) ÷ 780